-What is Covered

-LIMITED ONE-YEAR WARRANTY

-For one year from date of original purchase, we will provide, free of charge, parts and service labor to repair or replace any part of the microwave oven that fails because of a manufacturing defect.

-LIMITED ADDITIONAL FOUR-YEAR WARRANTY

-For the second through the fifth year from the date of original purchase, we will provide, free of charge, a replacement magnetron tube if the magnetron tube fails because of a manufacturing defect.
+What is Covered LIMITED ONE-YEAR WARRANTY For one year from date of original purchase, we will provide, free of charge, parts and service labor to repair or replace any part of the microwave oven that fails because of a manufacturing defect.
+LIMITED ADDITIONAL FOUR-YEAR WARRANTY For the second through the fifth year from the date of original purchase, we will provide, free of charge, a replacement magnetron tube if the magnetron tube fails because of a manufacturing defect.
 You pay for any service labor charges.

-For each of the above warranties:

-To avoid any trip charges, you must take the microwave oven to a General Electric Service Center or a General Electric Customer Care[®] servicer and pick it up following service.
+For each of the above warranties: To avoid any trip charges, you must take the microwave oven to a General Electric Service Center or a General Electric Customer Care® servicer and pick it up following service.
+What is Not Covered Service trips to your home to teach you how to use the product.
+Improper installation, delivery or maintenance.

-This warranty is extended to the original purchaser and any succeeding owner for products purchased for ordinary home use in the 48 mainland states, Alaska, Hawaii and Washington, D.C.

-All warranty service will be provided by our Factory Service Centers or by our authorized Customer Care® servicers during normal working hours.

-Should your appliance need service, during warranty period or beyond, call 800-GE-CARES (800-432-2737).

-What is Not Covered

-• Service trips to your home to teach you how to use the product.

-Read your Owner's Manual.
-If you then have any questions about operating the product, please contact your dealer or our Consumer Affairs office at the address below, or call, toll free:

-GE Answer Center® 800.626.2000 consumer information service

-• Improper installation.

 If you have an installation problem, contact your dealer or installer.
 You are responsible for providing adequate electrical, exhausting and other connecting facilities.

-- Replacement of house fuses or resetting of circuit breakers. - Failure of the product if it is misused, or used for other than the intended purpose or used commercially. - Damage to product caused by accident, fire, floods or acts of God.
+Replacement of house fuses or resetting of circuit breakers.
+Failure of the product if it is misused, or used for other than the intended purpose or used commercially.
+Damage to product caused by accident, fire, floods or acts of God.
+Incidental or consequential damage caused by possible defects with this appliance.
+Damage caused after delivery.

-WARRANTOR IS NOT RESPONSIBLE FOR CONSEQUENTIAL DAMAGES.